NET WORTH: Unknown

 BACKGROUND: Sean Fieler graduated from Williams College with a degree in political economy in 1995.
 Upon completion of his undergraduate studies, he joined Equinox Partners.
 In 2001, he was named a managing member of Equinox Partners and Kuroto Fund.
 Fieler is currently president of Equinox Partners and lives with his family in Princeton, New Jersey.

-REPRODUCTIVE HEALTH: The Chiaroscuro Foundation's website states that the foundation aims to"defend those who lack the protection of the law and are unable to protect themselves.
+REPRODUCTIVE HEALTH: The Chiaroscuro Foundation's website states that it aims to "defend those who lack the protection of the law and are unable to protect themselves.
 We offer the poor healthcare and educational opportunities that they need to thrive.
 We offer the saving grace of Jesus to all while defending everyone’s unalienable right to exercise the religion of their own choosing."
-One of the foundation's grantmaking areas is reproductive health and another is pro-life.
-In 2014, the foundation gave a $1 million grant to FEMM or Fertility Education & Medical Management—an organization that teaches women to be aware of their hormonal cycles, knowledge that is essential for anyone who is against contraception, and who instead relies on the "rhythm method."
-Recent support has also gone to the National Abstinence Education Foundation and Susan B. Anthony List Education Fund.
-Susan B. Anthony List, by the way, is a "political action committee helping pro-life women gain election to Congress."
+Two of the foundation's grantmaking areas are reproductive health and pro-life advocacy.
+In 2014, the foundation gave a $1 million grant to Fertility Education & Medical Management (FEMM)—an organization that teaches women to be aware of their hormonal cycles, for those who are against contraception and rely instead on the "rhythm method."
+The Fielers have recently supported the National Abstinence Education Foundation and Susan B. Anthony List Education Fund, a "political action committee helping pro-life women gain election to Congress."
 Sums have also gone to Love & Fidelity Network which "builds the next generation of leaders for marriage, family, and sexual integrity."

-OTHER: Between 2011 and 2014, African Mission Health Foundation has received over $1 million from the Chiaroscuro Foundation.
-African Mission Health Foundation describes itself as supporting the "effective efforts of faith-based health workers across Africa."
-Recent support has also gone to Blas F. Ople Policy Center & Training Institute, which handles "labor and migration concerns and develops programs to empower oversees Filipino workers (OFWs)" and their families.
+OTHER: Between 2011 and 2014, over $1 million went to the African Mission Health Foundation, which supports the "effective efforts of faith-based health workers across Africa."
+The Fieler’s have also supported the Blas F. Ople Policy Center & Training Institute, which handles "labor and migration concerns and develops programs to empower oversees Filipino workers (OFWs)" and their families.

-LOOKING FORWARD: As you can see, Fieler is running a unique philanthropic operation and is clear about his convictions.
-It's unclear, however, how much Fieler is worth or whether he will step up his spending in future years.
+LOOKING FORWARD: Fieler is running a unique philanthropic operation and is clear about his convictions.
+It is unclear, however, how much Fieler is worth or whether he will step up his spending in future years.
 But expect him to continue to support his interest areas in the coming years.